Goubermouche/VFD/Documents/SoftwareRequirementSpecification.md

 The first (and most basic) fluid simulation that will be implemented will be a simple SPH simulation, that will provide the users with basic knowledge of CFD.
 This implementation will utilize both Lagrangian and Eulerian methods of simulation (this way we can get the best of both worlds and increase the overall performance, albeit at the cost of simulation accuracy).
 ### 2.1.2 DFSPH simulation
-A more advanced SPH implementation with a dedicate divergence solver.
+A more advanced SPH implementation with a dedicated divergence solver.
 This method provides us with improved stability at a negligible cost to performance.
-Suitable for simulations with high viscosity.
+Since DFSPH is suitable for high-viscosity simulations a modern viscosity solver will also be implemented.
 ## 2.2 Product Functions
 The main goal of this project is to enable users to quickly prototype and create, at this point in development, small-scale fluid simulations.
 Furthermore, the project will be used in the future as a showcase-style application for different CFD methods.
 ## 2.3 User Groups